The Myerson Promise - Our Partners, team of lawyers and support staff commit to giving our clients more.

 A director owes certain duties under both common law and the Companies Act 2006.
 The Companies Act codified many of the common law duties, however they are still relevant when interpreting and applying the statutory duties.

-The seven general duties under the Companies Act are:
+The seven general duties are:

 In certain circumstances, the above duties can be set aside by authorisation of the members.
 For example, the duty to avoid conflicts of interest can be complied with by disclosing such an interest to the directors who may then authorise and proceed with the transaction or arrangement.

-A director must also act in accordance with the fiduciary duties to act in good faith in the best interests of the company and to use their powers solely for the purpose for which they were granted.
+A director must also perform in accordance with the fiduciary duties to act in good faith in the best interests of the company and to use their powers solely for the purpose for which they were granted.
 Directors must also comply with the duties to keep accounts up to date and maintain records.

 The duties are owed to the company and so only the company can enforce them.
 However, shareholders may be able to bring a derivative action against a director in certain circumstances.